 Adjustment Layers are ideal for making local adjustments.
 Here we add a Curves layer and plot an S-shaped curve to boost contrast just as in step 3, but then we hit Cmd/Ctrl+I to invert the mask on the curves layer and hide the effect.
 Now we can paint with white over the image to reveal local contrast changes in the areas that need it.

-Recreate classic black & white film look in DxO FilmPack 6
+Recreate a classic black & white film look: DxO FilmPack 6

 It’s sometimes said that digital photography struggles to capture the ‘feel’ of black & white film.
-While it might be impossible to recreate the feeling of being in a darkroom – the smells, the red glow of the safelight, the magic of the chemical process – the actual look of black & white film isn’t unattainable, and there isn’t some sort of inherent flaw in the digital image that prevents you from making great black & white photos.
+While it might be impossible to recreate the feeling of being in a darkroom, the actual look of black & white film isn’t unattainable, and there isn’t some sort of inherent flaw in the digital image that prevents you from making great black & white photos.

 DxO has a deserved reputation for image quality – its PhotoLab application offers unrivalled automatic noise-correcting and lens-correcting tools – and this same attention to detail is carried through to FilmPack.
 Each of the film effects has been carefully calibrated through in-depth analysis and lab tests of the film stocks on which they are based, with particular attention paid to the grain, dynamic range and contrast of each classic film.